algolia/laravel-scout-settings/README.md

 ### Pushing settings (Project ➡️ Algolia)

-The following command will read all the settings from the `resources/algolia-settings/prefix_index_name.json` file and import them into Algolia's index.
+The following command will read all the settings and synonyms from the `resources/algolia-settings/prefix_index_name.json` and `resources/algolia-settings/prefix_index_name-synonyms.json` files. and import them into Algolia's index.

 ```
 php artisan algolia:settings:push "App\Contact"